 Windows, external doors and joinery

 Repair category 2

-Notes Windows and doors were not all fully opened or tested however some items of wear and tear including air gaps, loose handles and perishing seals were visible and repairs or replacement of units and/or components may be required.
+Notes Windows and doors were not all fully opened or tested however some items of wear and tear including decay to joinery were visible.
+Some double glazed units are defective having failed and allowed condensation to form between the panes.
+Repairs or replacement of units and/or components may be required.